Smartlift-org/smartlift_front/README.md

-# SmartFit Mobile App
+# SmartLift Mobile App

 A React Native mobile application for fitness tracking and workout management.

 ## Project Overview

-SmartFit is a mobile application built with React Native and Expo that allows users to track their workouts, monitor progress, and achieve their fitness goals.
+SmartLift is a mobile application built with React Native and Expo that allows users to track their workouts, monitor progress, and achieve their fitness goals.
 The app connects to a Ruby on Rails backend API for data management and user authentication.

 ## Features